Salem Radio Network News Friday, October 10, 2025

 Audio By Carbonatix

-Walkinshaw, who sits on the Fairfax County Board of Supervisors, and Whitson, an Army veteran and former FBI agent, were chosen in June to be their parties’ nominees through primaries.
+Walkinshaw, who has served on the Fairfax County Board of Supervisors since 2020, defeated Republican Stewart Whitson, an Army veteran and former FBI agent.

-Connolly, an outspoken Democrat who sought key reforms in the federal government, died of esophageal cancer in May.
-In the months before his death, he was vocal about President Donald Trump’s culling of the federal workforce, which uniquely impacted his district filled with workers.
+Tuesday’s special election was set to fill the seat of U.S. Rep. Gerry Connolly, who died of esophageal cancer in May.
+The outspoken Democrat had sought key reforms in the federal government and was vocal about President Donald Trump’s culling of the federal workforce, which uniquely impacted his district filled with workers.

 Walkinshaw previously served as Connolly’s chief of staff for more than a decade and had received the representative’s endorsement before his passing.
 He bested nine other candidates for the Democratic nomination in June.